greenelab/text_mined_hetnet_manuscript/manuscript.md

 The equivalent edge in our networks is Compound-binds-Gene (CbG).
 Curators manually annotated 2,432 PubMed abstracts for five different compound protein interactions (agonist, antagonist, inhibitor, activator and substrate/product production) as part of the BioCreative task.
 The best performers on this task achieved an F1 score of 64.10% [@16As8893j].
-Numerous additional groups have now used the publicly available dataset that resulted from this competition, and it is often used to train supervised machine learning methods [@OnvaFHG9; @i7KpvzCo; @5LOkzCNK; @riimmjYr; @5LOkzCNK; @1H34cFSl8; @16MGWGDUB; @1HjIKY59u; @WP5p3RT3].
+Numerous additional groups have now used the publicly available dataset, that resulted from this competition, to train supervised machine learning methods [@OnvaFHG9; @i7KpvzCo; @5LOkzCNK; @riimmjYr; @5LOkzCNK; @1H34cFSl8; @16MGWGDUB; @1HjIKY59u; @WP5p3RT3] and semi-supervised machine learning methods [@P2pnebCX].
-Semi-supervised approaches have also been used to extract compound-gene interactions [@P2pnebCX].
-Each of these approaches depend on well-annotated training datasets, which creates a bottleneck.
+These approaches depend on well-annotated training datasets, which creates a bottleneck.
-In addition to supervised machine learning methods, hand crafted rules [@107WYOcxW] and bi-clustering of dependency trees  [@CSiMoOrI] have also been used.
+In addition to supervised and semi-supervised machine learning methods, hand crafted rules [@107WYOcxW] and bi-clustering of dependency trees  [@CSiMoOrI] have been used.
 We use the results from the bi-clustering study to provide a subset of the CbG label functions in this work.

 #### Gene-Gene Interactions

-Akin to the DaG edge type, many efforts to extract Gene-interacts-Gene (GiG) relationships use co-occurrence approaches.
+Akin to the DaG edge type, many efforts to extract Gene-interacts-Gene (GiG) relationships used co-occurrence approaches.
 This edge type is more frequently referred to as a protein-protein interaction.
 Even approaches as simple as calculating Z-scores from PubMed abstract co-occurrences can be informative [@q9Fhy8eq], and there are numerous studies using co-occurrences [@yGMDz6lK; @w32u0Rj9; @8GVs1dBG; @DGlWGDEt].
 However, more sophisticated strategies such as distant supervision appear to improve performance [@IGXdryzB].
-As with the other edge types we consider, the bi-clustering approach over dependency trees has also been applied to this edge type [@CSiMoOrI].
+Similarly to the other edge types, the bi-clustering approach over dependency trees has also been applied to this edge type [@CSiMoOrI].
-As with the other cases, this manuscript provides a set of label functions for our work.
+This manuscript provides a set of label functions for our work.
-These methods benefit from not needing annotated data and tend to have good recall for this edge type.

 Most supervised classifiers used publicly available datasets for evaluation [@YWh6tPj; @DWpAeBxB; @szMMEMdC; @L9IIm3Zd; @115pgEuOr].
 These datasets are used equally among studies, but can generate noticable differences in terms of performance [@DR8XM4Ff].